 Flexitarian Health Point – Limit High-Temperature Cooking of Meat

 BBQing or grilling meat can produce the inflammatory Advanced Glycation End Products (AGE).
 AGEs have been linked to Alzheimer’s disease, atherosclerosis, skin ageing, and rheumatoid arthritis.
 They are formed when the protein in meat is exposed to prolonged thermal heating (or sterilization).
 This is commonly found in fried, BBQ’d, broiled, pan-fried, deep-fried and microwaved foods.
 To reduce exposure to AGEs, grill using a marinade and do not char the flesh food.
 Cook at temperatures less than 350F – baking, roasting, poaching and stewing are best.
-Garlic, mustard, cider vinegar, melon juice and dry wines may slow AGE formation (as well as increase in antioxidants such as vitamin A, C, E, Selenium which can further delay AGE formation).
+Garlic, mustard, cider vinegar, melon juice and dry wines may slow AGE formation (as well as an increase in antioxidants such as vitamin A, C, E, Selenium which can further delay AGE formation).

 Carbohydrate-rich foods such as vegetables, fruits, whole grains, and milk contain relatively few AGEs, even after cooking.
 Legumes also contain less AGEs then meat and can be included as a more environmentally sustainable meat alternative (see 5 Reasons You Should Be Eating Lentils and a Simple Prep Guide).
 For more information on which foods contain AGEs see here.

-How To Make Sustainable Meat Choices As A Flexitarian – In A Nutshell
+Environmentally Sustainable Meat Choices As A Flexitarian – In A Nutshell

-We have considered some of the major issues surrounding meat consumption – rampant antibiotic usage, contamination of local land and water by fertilizers used to produce feed, the devastation of the worlds forests cleared for land on which to raise more livestock (or for their feed), and water usage.
+We have considered some of the major issues surrounding meat consumption – rampant antibiotic usage, contamination of local land and water by fertilizers used to produce feed, the devastation of the world’s forests cleared for land on which to raise more livestock (or for their feed), and water usage.
 Above all of this, the more important issue is the creation of greenhouse gas.
 Livestock produces more greenhouse gas than the emissions caused by transportation or anything else except energy production.
 In the end, it just makes sense to eat less.

 If you do eat meat, choose organic, free-range or grass-fed where possible.
-It will come with a higher price tag but will also comes with health benefits and a smaller environmental footprint.
+It will come with a higher price tag but will also come with health benefits and a smaller environmental footprint.
 Eating less of it will help manage any price difference, and will leave room for other healthy plant-based alternatives including legumes, hemp and fermented soy.

 World Health Organisation – Processed Meat and Cancer